 The Parthenon is an absolute pain in the butt to visit.
-The lines are horrifyingly long, the climb to the top is no joke (on slippery marble steps worn smooth by 3000 years of feet) there’s little-to-no-shade, people are EVERYWHERE, and there is sometimes even a line to get back down.
-We got lucky on the day we visited (mid-week, August), but our guide said that the line to leave can sometimes be an hour or more.
+The lines are horrifyingly long, the climb to the top is no joke (on slippery marble steps worn smooth by 3,000 years of feet) there’s little to no shade, people are EVERYWHERE, and there is sometimes even a line to get back down.
+We got lucky on the day we visited (mid-week, August), but our guide said that the line to leave is sometimes an hour or more.
 Good.
 Grief.

 Just don’t lose your ticket.
 And, as a bonus, if you hit the Temple of Zeus early in the morning, few people are there and you get photo ops like this: